ariboyarsky/ariboyarsky.github.io/_pages/about.md

 I am currently working on projects that study the estimation of infinite-dimensional parameters in network models, offline policy evaluation under interference, and firm decisions in models of economic networks.

 I  graduated from the [University of Chicago](https://uchicago.edu/) in 2019 where I studied mathematics and economics.
-Prior to my Ph.D., I also spent two years as a postgraduate research fellow at [Yale University](https://yale.edu/).
+Prior to starting my Ph.D., I also spent two years as a postgraduate research fellow at [Yale University](https://yale.edu/).

 Please feel free to reach out via email at [a.boyarsky@columbia.edu](mailto:a.boyarsky@columbia.edu).